 Success with content marketing strategy often does not happens overnight / by accident.
 Businesses have to treat blogging, blog posts that’s SEARCH ENGINE OPTIMIZED to achieve the results that they desire.

 Posts that are keywords-centered often means relevant content for readers & search engines.
-So getting found is the key-metric that every business marketer is looking upon to.
+So getting found is the key-metric that every business marketer is looking upon.

 Companies that blog receives 97% of links to their website, also known as “backlinks”

 Hey!
-This piece of information is really helpful, thus the website will reap the SEO benefits as a result of “backlinks” are authoritative sites.
+This piece of information is really helpful, thus the website will reap the SEO benefits as a result of these “backlinks” came from authoritative sites.

 Over 51% of businesses report that content management is absolutely critical for creating a link-able buyer journey